marksilvis/gus/README.md

-GUS - a URL shortener written in Go
+A URL shortener written in Go